tantr-us/WinAPI/README.md

 To get started with any project in this repository, follow the instructions below.

-1. Visual Studio 2022 with Microsoft C++ Compiler
-2. Clone the repository ```git clone https://github.com/tantr-us/WinAPI.git```
+1. Clone the repository ```git clone https://github.com/tantr-us/WinAPI.git```
-3. Open the solution file *WinAPI.sln* in Visual Studio.
+2. Open the solution file *WinAPI.sln* in Visual Studio.
-4. Build and run the project within Visual Studio.
+3. Build and run the project within Visual Studio.

+## Tools
+Visual Studio 2022 with Microsoft C++ Compiler

 ## License